What to feed your chickens for more protein (10 superfoods) – The vets’ recomendations

 7. Sunflower Seeds Comprises 26% Protein

 Sunflower seeds are strewn onto the sacking.
-Sunflower seeds, which are rich in proteins and would always be fresh in the autumn, are however abundant in disease-fighting polyphenols.
+Sunflower seeds, which are rich in proteins and would always fresh in the autumn, are however abundant in disease-fighting polyphenols.
 Sow sunflower seeds in the Spring and allow your flock to serve themselves to the heads whenever they’re ready, or sprinkle them dry in your run, include them in a treated block, or, finest of all, sow sunflower seeds in the Springs and then allow your flock to serve themselves to the heads once they’re ripe.

 8. Garden Peas Comprises 23% Protein

-For millennia, peas have already been fed to chickens, either those deemed “unfit for human eating” due to their form or size, or those bred specifically for animal feed.
-They’re simple to grow and can be served with other vegetables or blended into treat block.
+For millennia, peas have already been fed to chickens, either those deemed “unfit for human eating” due to their form or size or those bred specifically for animal feed.
+They’re simple to grow and can be served with other vegetables or blended into a treat block.
 It’s best to be used as frozen peas.
 They’re frozen so fast that they may contain greater nutrients than any of those offered in stores as ‘fresh.’

 9. Parsley Comprises 21% Protein

 The parsley is a powerful immunity booster for chickens.
 It is often utilized as a flavouring or a garnish for curries, sauces and so on.
 Parsley is a herb rich in essential minerals and vitamins along with a lot of protein.
-This flat-leaved Italian strain particularly is a rich source of anti-carcinogen and calcium and of course, protein.
+This flat-leaved Italian strain particularly is a rich source of anti-carcinogen calcium and of course, protein.
 It is also a lower amount of fat as well.

 10. Oats Comprised Of 10 – 17% Protein